 Spanish restaurant Amada serves some of the best tapas and pintxos in the city.
 The menu features more than 40 options, so it’s fun to try lots of different small dishes.
 From tortilla Española to gambas al ajillo, the selection is excellent.

 Alternatives: If you’d rather go for Asian-inspired cuisine, Buddakan is our pick in Old City.
 Don’t miss the edamame dumplings.
-Other excellent options include the seasonal offerings at Fork, sushi at Tuna Bar, or modern Israeli at Zahav (though you need to plan way ahead to get a reservation there).
+Other excellent options include the seasonal offerings at Fork, sushi at Tuna Bar (try the Hurts roll named after the Eagles’ quarterback), or modern Israeli at Zahav.
+If you want to dine at Zahav, you’ll need to plan well ahead to get a reservation.

 For an after dinner drink, one of the most lively places nearby is Independence Beer Garden.
 This sizeable space that overlooks Independence Mall has tons of seating in unique environments such as a re-purposed shipping container.
 There is a projection TV and games to play like ping pong and a giant Jenga.
 The beer garden has 2 bars with 40 local and domestic craft beers plus a small selection of cocktails and wine.
-For an indoor option, check out National Mechanics, which is set in an historic bank.
+It’s always a lot of fun and is open April through October.

 Day 2: Parks, Art, and Great Food

-The second day of your weekend trip to Philadelphia starts in the Rittenhouse neighborhood, one of the city’s nicest areas.
+The second day explores a different side of the city.
+It starts in the Rittenhouse neighborhood, one of the city’s nicest areas.
 After that, you visit an unusual space in South Philly before venturing to the Philadelphia Museum of Art and University City.

-Parc, a French brasserie on Rittenhouse Square, is a great place to start the day with brunch.
+Parc, a French brasserie right on Rittenhouse Square Park, is a great place to start the day with brunch.
 The restaurant’s menu is renowned across Philadelphia and beyond.
-We know people who would crawl over a sea of broken glass just to have the bread basket at Parc.
-Their cheesy, herby French onion soup is also a wonder.
+We know people who would crawl over a sea of broken glass just to have their bread basket.
+Their cheesy, herby French onion soup is also a wonder, and they’re known for their fruits de mer.

-Alternative: If you’d prefer a more grab-and-go style breakfast, head to Kismet Bagel, a local favorite.
-They offer bagels with creative schmears, breakfast sandwiches, and latkes.
+Alternative: One spot that might be slightly easier to get into is The Dandelion, a cozy British-style pub that makes some of the best fish and chips I’ve had this side of the Atlantic.
+If you’d prefer a more grab-and-go style breakfast, head to Kismet Bagel, a local favorite that has bagels with creative schmears, breakfast sandwiches, and latkes.

-Rittenhouse Square was one of the five original squares created by William Penn in the 1680s.
-With sculptures, fountains, benches, and plenty of room to set up a picnic, it’s one of the city’s favorite places for relaxing on a sunny afternoon.
+Planned by William Penn in the 1680s, Rittenhouse Square Park is as old as the city.
+It has sculptures, fountains, benches, and plenty of room to set up a picnic.
+It’s no wonder that it’s one of the city’s favorite places for relaxing on a sunny afternoon.

 Magic Gardens